arangodb/docs-hugo/site/content/3.10/develop/http-api/graphs/named-graphs.md

             only if it has a different revision as the given ETag.
 Otherwise a HTTP 304 is returned.
           schema:
             type: string
+        - name: x-arango-trx-id
+          in: header
+          required: false
+          description: |
+            To make this operation a part of a Stream Transaction, set this header to the transaction ID returned by the `POST /_api/transaction/begin` call.
+          schema:
+            type: string
       responses:
         '200':
           description: |